Evenings I stare into light

 No longer the slip and slither of air around wing –

 only the crow’s desperate gasping and magpie chitter.

 I did not know that anything was missing.

 Then, one day as we walked amongst the drizzle

-Along a long drystone wall, I followed a hand
+along a long drystone wall, I followed her hand

 I felt this, and mum smiled to see me smile.

 In the shadows of the cold room.